LucasJMO/E6Plus/BalanceChanges.md

 SongweaverBard: Could be worth increasing the range of his songs actually, this guy is very strong, but also completely reliant on his teammates to be useful.
 BUFF/KEEP SAME

-Sorcerer: Probably reduce the number of bonus feats.
-If he commits to metamagic+reducers and specialization then he's a powerhouse offensive engine at 6th level.
-NERF
+Sorcerer: Took away the 5th level bonus feat, probably not enough, but worth playtesting.
+DONE

 ThiefAcrobat: This is a weird fucking class, I'm going to specify that you can't flank with yourself unless you're using mercurial charge.
 I don't want people to just completely cheese by using spring attack to get a sneak attack every round while moving out of range.
 After that change I think it's an IMPROVE?
 Really not sure, this seems weak compared to a rogue or jester.
 Probably should make this better somehow.

-Wizard: Basically the same as sorcerer, but you're trading ammo for flexibility.
-NERF.
+Wizard: Took away the 5th level bonus feat, probably not enough, but worth playtesting.
+DONE

 Paladin: Essentially the same as blackguard